smancill/vim-config/README.md

 * Do not backup files.
 * Spelling for English and Spanish.

-And several more, including configuration of used plugins.
+And several more.

+Configuration for used plugins can be found in `bundle.vim`.

 ### Navigating buffers